RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 1. Scroll down the file and position the cursor on a line further down the code.
 2. Right-click the line in the editor, and click **Run To Cursor**.

-    The application runs and executes the instructions till the line you selected.
+    The application runs and executes the instructions until the line you selected.

 **Using the Debug Windows**